 Completeness of grower details

-The DA should not register seed lines that are not traceable to earlier generations within the certification scheme, unless these are from approved tissue culture or mini-tuber production facilities or they are accompanied by appropriate certification provided by the DA of another country in accordance with the Scheme.
+The Designated Authority should not register seed lines that are not traceable to earlier generations within the certification scheme, unless these are from approved tissue culture or mini-tuber production facilities or they are accompanied by appropriate certification provided by the DA of another country in accordance with the Scheme.

 Once registrations have been processed the DA should advise the grower that the application has been accepted and should issue unique reference numbers for the harvested class of the crops registered into the scheme.
 The DA should also provide this information as soon as possible to inspectors, to allow them to begin to schedule their inspection programme.
 Depending on the policies established by the DA, it may be appropriate to publish a list of registered crops.